Menu

 Federal

-Legislation Excepting Orthoses From Reasonable Useful Lifetime Limits Introduced in the House!
+Legislation Excepting Orthoses From Reasonable Useful Lifetime Limits

 New!
 APTA added a customizable template letter for contacting your representative to ask for co-sponsorship of HR 4315: HR 4315 Template Letter.